piotrmaciejbednarski/lstm-memorizer/README.md

 ## Example

 One of the generated examples can be found in the `example` directory.
-The model weights `model.pt` were trained on `bubble_sort.py`.
+The model weights `model.safetensors` were trained on `bubble_sort.py`.

 You can run the entire process in encoding mode and then decoding mode to verify that the generated file is identical to the original.